 Richard A. Gollhofer

 Mr. Gollhofer has a computer science degree (B.S.) from Rose-Hulman Institute of Technology and a law degree (J.D.) from the Illinois Institute of Technology/Chicago-Kent College of Law.
-He is admitted to the Illinois Bar and the District of Columbia Bar.
-Mr. Gollhofer is a member of the engineering and mathematics honor societies Tau Beta Pi and Pi Mu Epsilon.
-He also holds memberships in the American Bar Association, the American Intellectual Property Law Association, the Computer and Telecommunications Law Section of the District of Columbia Bar, IEEE and the Association for Computing Machinery.
+He is admitted to the Illinois Bar and the District of Columbia Bar where he has a membership in the Intellectual Property Law Community.
+He has been a member of ACM (founded as the Association for Computing Machinery) and the engineering and mathematics honor societies Tau Beta Pi and Pi Mu Epsilon since joining as an undergraduate.

 Professional Associations and Memberships